Barry Morgan (bishop): Other appointments

+In July 2020, Morgan was appointed as a JAC Commissioner.

 Key debates

 Trident

 In September 2006, Morgan challenged the UK government's plans to renew the Trident nuclear missile system.
 According to the BBC, he expressed concern "about the government's apparent commitment to a long-term replacement for the Trident weapons system.
 With that kind of money we could prevent 16,000 children dying every day from diseases caused by impure water and malnutrition.
 The deaths of 16,000 children a day is the equivalent of 40 jumbo jets crashing every day of every week.
 Our world would not tolerate that - just look at what happens when our airports grind to a halt.
 But we do tolerate hunger, poverty and impure water, and are prepared to contemplate spending our resources on weapons of mass destruction."
 Morgan clarified that the view expressed were his own, and not those of the Church in Wales, however, the Church Governing body later supported his views, supporting the motion that "...the Governing Body deplore the decision of Her Majesty’s Government to consider the maintenance and renewal of the Trident nuclear weapons programme."